 In 1927, the company constructed a large plant on the lake in Toronto to serve Canada.

 By 1930, the holding company had plants in Baltimore, Brussels, Buenos Aires, Paris and Toronto, as well as the original one in Hamburg.
 Chandler, Alfred Dupont & Takashi Hikino.
 Scale and scope: The Dynamics of Industrial Capitalism.
 Harvard University Press.
 1994.
 Pages 369 & 372.

 From 1938 to 1945, the company owned a canning plant in Brighton, Ontario, Canada where they processed corn, tomatoes, new potatoes and some fruits.

-In the 1950s, Crosse & Blackwell's advertising slogan was "Ten O'Clock Tested" to imply that everybody had it for breakfast.
+In the 1950s, Crosse & Blackwell’s advertising slogan was “Ten O’Clock Tested” to imply that everybody had their products for breakfast.

 In the late 1950s, they began offering condensed soups in response to the entrance into the UK market of the American firm Campbell’s with its condensed soups (prior to that, Crosse & Blackwell’s soups were “ready-to-serve” as is out of the tin.)

 In 1960, Crosse & Blackwell was bought out by Nestlé.
 At the time of the buy out, Crosse & Blackwell had six British plants and five abroad.
 Jones, Geoffrey.
 The Making of Global Enterprise.
 London: Routledge.
 1994.
 Page 105.